Welcome to My Priority Continuum Onyx Bike Review.

 What you get out of this bike’s drivetrain is roughly the same gear range as a common 7-speed chain-driven bike but without distinct gears.
 The belt drive and CVT gearing Priority used on the Continuum Onyx is honestly one of a kind.

 Say you are pulling up to stop at a light, if you want easier pedaling to get going again, twist the gear grip while stopped.
-Then, once you start riding, the gearing will change with only a small delay and no complaining.
+Then, once you start riding, the gearing and rear wheel will change with only a small delay and no complaints.

 I typically handle changing gears for hills with my bike because if I’m in the middle of a steep hill, my strategy is to pedal a bit harder and not even bother shifting when the end of the hill is close.